SEEF Grant Guidelines

 2.4.4.
 Decisions of the Panel are made according to a simple majority vote.

 2.4.5.
-The Chair has a casting vote but not a deliberative vote.
+The Chair has a casting vote in case of a tie but not a deliberative vote.
+However, they can take part in discussions to the merit of the application(s).

 2.4.6.
-The Panel may change the Guidelines in any way and at any time it see fit.
+The Panel may change the Guidelines at any time it sees fit provided all organisations are notified.

 2.5.1.
 SEEF is administered by PARSA.